 One of the greatest progressive rock bands ever is certainly King Crimson, led by yet another British guitar virtuoso, Robert Fripp.
 The band’s debut, 1969’s incredible In the Court of the Crimson King, features many prog-rock masterworks, none more powerful than the crushing opener, “21st Century Schizoid Man.”
 Halfway through the track, the band shifts abruptly to a complex melodic line played by all instruments.
 A similar line is illustrated in FIGURE 6, built from fast G blues scale phrases along with syncopated C9 arpeggios.

+The aforementioned “From the Beginning” by Emerson, Lake and Palmer features great acoustic guitar work from Greg Lake.
+FIGURE 7 offers similar chordal arpeggiations.
+Be sure to allow all notes to ring as long as possible throughout the figure.
 The title track of ELP’s second release, Tarkus, represents a defining moment in the development of prog-rock.
 Built from stacked fourth intervals, FIGURE 8 illustrates a line similar to the song’s opening theme, played originally on organ and electric bass.

 Though they would achieve great commercial success, Canada’s Rush drew great inspiration from the prog-rock movement.
 A good example of this inspiration can be heard on their instrumental “YYZ,” approximated in FIGURE 9.